p3palazzo/comparative-histories/paper.md

 the study of past architecture and their relation to historical criticism.

+Idealism is known for preferring the general concept to the individual example [@ghirardo:2008review67].
+More importantly, however, it is predicated on the subject's historically determined agency through the act of construing concepts.
+Materialism is evidently the brainchild of this assumption [@kail:2003vous150151, 170].
+In practice, materialist historiography has come to mean criticism emphasizing effective socio-economic change, rather than conceptual worldviews.

 # Comparative History as Architecture #

 Comparative histories of architecture were developed in 19^th^-century